percona/pmm/docs/setting-up/client/mongodb.md

 # MongoDB

-PMM Client collects metrics from [MongoDB][MONGODB] and [Percona Server for MongoDB][PSMDB].

-This page shows you how to set up PMM to monitor a MongoDB database instance.
+How to set up PMM to monitor a [MongoDB] or [Percona Server for MongoDB] database instance.

-!!! hint alert alert-success ""
-    We recommend you read it in full before doing anything.

 Here is an overview of the steps involved.